Rethinking Inventories for African-led Restitution

 But visibility alone is not justice.

-Download the full report (available in French and English) to access detailed case studies, strategic recommendations and practical frameworks for community-centred restitution efforts.
+Restitution is not only about return—it’s about repair.
+African governments must choose where to invest for long-term cultural renewal and social cohesion.
+Download the policy brief (available in French and English) to access detailed case studies, strategic recommendations and practical frameworks for community-centred restitution efforts.

 Credits